Fair car insurance in Illinois

 From Chicago to Jefferson Park and Arlington Heights to Peoria, good drivers in Illinois can get affordable car insurance.
 It’s easy.
 Download the Root app, complete the test drive, and then see what you’ll save on your car insurance quote.
 Good drivers could get quality car insurance and save hundreds.

-State requirements in Illinois
+State requirements for auto insurance in Illinois

 Liability helps to pay for any bodily injuries or property damage that occurs from a car accident you cause.
 It does not cover you or your passengers (that’s what Medical Payments or Personal Injury Protection coverages are for) or your vehicle (but Collision and Comprehensive coverages do).
 Uninsured/Underinsured Motorists Bodily Injury (UM/UIM) helps to cover injuries to you and your passengers in a car accident with an uninsured or underinsured driver.